nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

    ```java
    boolean isEven = (num & 1) == 0; // true if even, false if odd
    ```
-   Explanation: In binary representation, even numbers have their least significant bit (LSB) set to 0, while odd numbers have it set to 1.
+   **Explanation**: In binary representation, even numbers have their least significant bit (LSB) set to 0, while odd numbers have it set to 1.
 Thus **extract the LSB** of the number and if the result is 0, the number is even; if it's 1, the number is odd.